cgrant093/Data-Science-Portfolio/README.md

 ## Mathematica

 A large majority of my grad school research was performed using Mathematica.
+Some of these files can be found in the Mathematica subfolder.
+Start to finish, they can probably show a large developement in my coding skills as this was the primary language I used during my grad school.
+These were also the years where I felt my coding skills become greatly refined from what they were in undergrad.